I moved in with my parents when I was 27.

 March on Washington

 The stint at my parent’s house lasted about eight months.
-I passed the time and made some cash doing temp work.
+I passed the time hanging out with old friends and made some cash doing temp work.

 I earned $8-$14 an hour doing temp work and kept my expenses low.
 My only fixed costs were a $221 car payment and a steady bar tab.

 Job searching is exhausting.
 A recruiter would call one day with what seemed like the perfect job.
-I’d rush an updated resume.
-They’d vanish and never call again.
+So I’d rush to updated my resume, and they’d vanish and never call again.